Chief Electoral Officer for Northern Ireland

 The Chief Electoral Officer for Northern Ireland is the returning officer and electoral registration officer for all elections in Northern Ireland and is in charge of the Electoral Office for Northern Ireland.
-They also have to make a recommendation to the Secretary of State for Northern Ireland by 16 April each year regarding whether a registration canvass should be conducted, and act as an assessor to the Boundary Commission for Northern Ireland and the Local Government Boundaries Commissioner.
+The Electoral Office is an "independent, non-partisan body" which is charged with assisting the Chief Electoral Officer with "running elections and compiling the electoral register".

-Since 7 August 2023, the Chief Electoral Officer is David Marshall.
+The Chief Electoral Officer is tasked with making a recommendation to the Secretary of State for Northern Ireland by 16 April each year regarding whether a registration canvass should be conducted, and acting as an assessor to the Boundary Commission for Northern Ireland and the Local Government Boundaries Commissioner.

-The role was held by Virginia McVea since 1 February 2017, and Graham Shields had previously served as Chief Electoral Officer from late 2010.
+Since 7 August 2023, the role of Chief Electoral Officer has been held by David Marshall.
+The role had been held by Virginia McVea from February 2017, and Graham Shields served as Chief Electoral Officer from late 2010.